If you suffer from diabetes, your GP may advise that you need to use an insulin pump to help your blood glucose level remain stable.

 - Your doctor’s fees (up to the MBS amount)

 - 12 month waiting period applies for pre-existing conditions

 - 2 month waiting period applies for general hospitalisation

-- Request form needs to be completed by diabetes educator, HIF will require referral letter from treating endocrinologist
+A request form needs to be completed by a diabetes educator.
+HIF will also require a referral letter from your treating endocrinologist.

-- The member’s cover must include benefits for the insulin pump; and the insulin pump must not be replacing a pump which is within the relevant warranty period (replacement eligibility/warranty is from date of fitting) except in the case of requests for an upgrade for a clinical reason.
+The Member’s cover must include benefits for insulin pumps, and the insulin pump must not be replacing a pump which is within the relevant warranty period (replacement eligibility/warranty is from date of fitting) except in the case of requests for an upgrade for a clinical reason.

-- If a replacement is because the pump is no longer functioning, we require a supplier report as evidence.
+If a replacement is required because a pump is no longer functioning, we'll require a supplier report as evidence.

-- A request to upgrade to a more recent model is an insufficient reason to claim for insulin pump.
+A request to upgrade to a more recent model is an insufficient reason to claim for an insulin pump.

-- If upgrade doctors letter must include evidence such as BSL and clinical history.
+If upgrading, a doctor's letter must include evidence such as blood safety levels and clinical history.